Disney Wonder: History

-In October 2023 Disney Wonder began a new itinerary from Australia sailing to out of Sydney to Auckland, Brisbane and Melbourne.
+In October 2023, Disney Wonder began a new itinerary from Australia sailing to out of Sydney to Auckland, Brisbane and Melbourne.
 She arrived in Sydney via Honolulu, Hawaii in October 2023 and will return to Vancouver in March 2024.
-She will then go back to San Diego, where she will offer 3-day and 4-day Baja, and 7-day Mexican Riviera cruises, then go back to Vancouver from San Diego for 7-day Alaskan round trips.
-Then she will travel back to Australia in October, and come back to Honolulu and Vancouver in February 2025.
+She returned to San Diego, where offering 3-day and 4-day Baja, and 7-day Mexican Riviera cruises, then to Vancouver from San Diego for 7-day Alaskan round trips.
+The ship returned to Australia in October, and came back to Honolulu and Vancouver in February 2025.
+A third and final season in Australia and New Zealand began in October 2025 and ran until February 2026, with reports suggesting high prices, limited port calls, and complex regulations were to blame for the discontinuance.
+As of January 2026, the Disney Cruise Line website lists the Wonder as operating cruises from San Diego, California to Ensenada, Mexico and other ports between October 2026 and March 2027.

+Crew member disappearance

+In the early morning hours of March 22, 2011, Rebecca Coriam, a 24-year-old crew member from the United Kingdom, was last seen by one of Disney Wonders security cameras, after an apparently upsetting telephone conversation, before she disappeared the next day, marking the first such incident in the history of Disney Cruise Line.
+While Coriam has never been found, the investigation has remained ongoing since then.
+Her family sued Disney but eventually settled out of court.

 Recreation

 Entertainment

-Entertainment on Disney Wonder includes live Broadway-style shows (Frozen, The Golden Mickeys and Disney Dreams) with many Disney characters at the Walt Disney Theater, the Buena Vista movie theater, which features both Disney films and first-run movies, several night clubs and lounges, several pools, and many Disney-themed parties and celebrations, including a Sail-Away Celebration, Pirate Night, Frozen Night (for Alaskan cruises) and sometimes a Marvel or Star Wars Day at Sea.
+Entertainment on the Disney Wonder include three live Broadway-style shows: Frozen: A Musical Spectacular, The Golden Mickeys and Disney Dreams at the Walt Disney Theater.
+Other indoor entertainment offerings include the Buena Vista movie theater, featuring films and first-run movies released under the Disney umbrella, night clubs and lounges.
+Outdoor offerings include pools, hot tubs and Disney-themed parties and celebrations, including Mickey's Sail-Away Party on embarkation day, Pirate Night (featuring fireworks at sea), Frozen Night and For the First Time in Forever: A Frozen Sing-Along Celebration (both during Alaskan voyages, the latter during 2026 voyages) and sometimes a Marvel or Star Wars Day at Sea.

-On the ship's forward funnel, there is a 24-by-14 foot LED screen known as the Funnel Vision, due to its location on the rear of one of the ship's funnels, where guests can watch various movies and shows either from the deck or from inside Goofy's Pool.
+The ship's forward funnel features a 24-by-14 ft LED screen, known as the Funnel Vision, where Disney films are screened in front of the main pools and hot tubs, as well as from the upper deck.